sfinnie/concomp/README.md

     The files are the same size.

 That's it.
 Simple.
-A command line program that:
+A program that:

 * runs from the command line
 * accepts two or more parameters, where each is the name of a file